 CAT Reservation Criteria:

-(d) Autism, intellectual disability, specific learning disability and mental illness, and
+(d) Autism, intellectual disability, specific learning disability, and mental illness.

 (f) Other 'specified disabilities' mentioned in 'The Schedule' of the RPwD Act 2016.

-For the purpose of being considered for reservations, the applicable Central Government list as on the last date of CAT registration shall be binding.
-No subsequent changes will be effective for CAT 2019 and any subsequent selection process of the IIMs
+- For the purpose of being considered for reservations, the applicable Central Government list as of the last date of CAT registration shall be binding.
+No subsequent changes will be effective for CAT 2019 and any subsequent selection process of the IIMs.

 Payment of CAT Registration Fee

-There is no specific syllabus for CAT 2019.
-The experts have laid out the CAT syllabus 2019 based on the previous years’ exam analysis and the topics covered.
-While there might be a few topics which will be added to the syllabus and some topics might get omitted, the overall syllabus is likely to remain the same.
+- There is no specific syllabus for CAT 2022.
+The experts have laid out the CAT syllabus 2022 based on the previous years’ exam analysis and the topics covered.
+While there might be a few topics that will be added to the syllabus and some topics might get omitted, the overall syllabus is likely to remain the same.